 John Young, “The Souls of Black Texts: The Composition and Revision of Toni Morrison’s Beloved,” Manuscripts Division.

 Yue Zhang, “Manuscript Culture of Poems on History from the Wen xuan 文選 (Selections of Refined Literature) in Medieval China,” East Asian Collection.

-A record number of applications (150) were received and carefully reviewed by members of the Rare Books and Special Collections staff and other Library staff.
+A record number of applications (150) were received and carefully reviewed by members of the Special Collections staff and other Library staff.
 From the initial review, 42 proposals were recommended to the Grants Committee.
 The Committee selected 30 recipients.
 Grants Committee members included: